Josefinekihlstrom/LauraDay/TESTING.md

 #### Add Comment page
 - Make sure the form covers the whole width of the screen when on phone devices.

+#### Delete Comment page
+- Make sure the content of the page covers the whole width of the screen on phone devices.

 ## Bugs
 ### Bugs found during development of the site